Southern Italy by bike, from Matera to Lecce

 - The Itria Valley

-- The vineyards
+- The Vineyards

 Day 1: Arrival in Matera

-Day 2: Matera to Putignano/Castellana (60 to 70 km)
+Day 2: From Matera to Putignano/Castellana (60 to 70 km)

-After riding through the countryside around Matera, you arrive at Gioia del Colle.
-The town is famous for its Fior di latte mozzarella (made only with cow's milk) and for its burrata.
-After a break, get on your bike to reach Putignano.
+Today's ride takes you to Putignano.
+After cycling through the countryside around Matera, you will arrive in Gioia del Colle.
+The town is famous for its Fior di Latte mozzarella (made exclusively with cow's milk) and burrata cheese.
+After a break, hop on your bike and head to Putignano.
 This town has become famous for its picturesque carnival.
+Once there, we recommend a stroll through its beautiful historic center, once protected by mighty walls with three gates: Porta Barsento (towards Alberobello), Porta Nuova (towards Castellana), and Porta Grande (towards Noci - Goia del Colle).

-Day 4: From Putignano to Alberobello / Locorotondo / Martina Franca (35km / 41km / 45km)
+Day 4: From Putignano to Alberobello / Locorotondo / Martina Franca (35 km / 41 km / 45 km)

-The first stop is Noci, which is probably the least known and least touristy of the towns in the Itria Valley, but worth a visit and a coffee break.
-Small hills lead you to Alberobello, a UNESCO World Heritage Site since 1996 thanks to its 1,500 "Trulli" (typical houses with conical roofs).
+The route takes you to the region known as Valle D'Itria.
+The first stop is Noci, probably the least known and least touristy of the Itria Valley towns, but well worth a visit and a coffee break.
+Slightly rolling hills lead you to Alberobello, a UNESCO World Heritage Site since 1996 thanks to its 1,500 "trulli" (typical houses with conical roofs).

-Day 5: Around Alberobello/ Locorotondo to Manduria (70 km/60 km)
+Day 5: Around Alberobello/Locorotondo to Manduria (70 km/60 km)

 Day 6: Around Manduria (45 km)

-Day 7: Manduria to Lecce (60 km)
+Day 7: From Manduria to Lecce (60 km)

-On this last day, you will reach the "Florence of the South": the city of Lecce.
-On the way, you will pass through the fascinating ghost town of Monteruga, built in the 1920s and completely abandoned in the 1980s.
-This is the region of "Salice Salentino", whose vineyards produce a DOCG wine that is very popular throughout the world.
+On this last day, you'll reach the "Florence of the South": the city of Lecce.
+Along the way, you'll pass through the fascinating ghost town of Monteruga, built in the 1920s and completely abandoned in the 1980s.
+This is the "Salice Salentino" region, whose vineyards produce a DOCG wine that is very popular throughout the world.
+You'll visit some small, typical villages where, year-round, elderly residents gather in the squares to discuss politics and agriculture, their hats pulled down to protect themselves from the sun.
+Here, time seems to stand still.
+Later in the afternoon, you'll reach your final destination, the city of Lecce.

 Day 8: Departure from Lecce